 EQ-NearEnd - Input option.
 When checked, enables EQ-NearEnd loopback from Lane Tx to Lane Rx.
+Disabled for half duplex mode.

 TX PLL - Indicates if lane is locked onto TX PLL when the SmartBERT test is in progress.
+Rx Only lane in half duplex mode is shown as "NA".